inrialearninglab/ai4t/README.md

 ![Logo](https://user-images.githubusercontent.com/5736114/133277346-2bf4460c-9a3d-48a7-a28c-6f81fc7f709c.png)

 This repository contains educational resources for acculturation of teachers in artificial intelligence.
-A view of the current content is available on https://inrialearninglab.github.io/ai4t/index.html website.
+A view of the current content on the 5 languages of the consortium is available on https://inrialearninglab.github.io/ai4t/index.html website.

 # How to use this repository

 All files of this repository are free to use and download to make your own website in the context of the AI4T project.
 Here are two possible solutions to do so:
 - host a copy of this website **for free** using **Github Pages** ([see below](#make-your-own-github-website))
-- import html pages in your own Learning Management System (such as moodle)
+- import html pages in your own Learning Management System (such as Moodle)

 To download the entire resources package you can use the top right menu: